-ChE/BE 163: Introduction to Biomolecular Engineering Gaussian processes for directed evolution Justin Bois Caltech Winter, 2018 © 2018 Justin Bois, except for selected figures, with citations noted.
-This work is licensed under a Creative Commons Attribution License CC-BY 4.0.
-1 Learning from regression The following happens a lot in science.
+ChE/BE 163: Introduction to Biomolecular Engineering Gaussian processes for directed evolution Justin Bois Caltech Fall, 2021 1 Learning from regression The following happens a lot in science.
 We vary system parameters x and make observations y.
 We perform a regression using some theoretical function f(x), which describes how we expect y to vary with x.
-We then can have a pretty good idea what we would measure, y at some parameter x that we didn't actually measure.
+We then can have a pretty good idea what we would measure, $y$ at some parameter $x$ that we didn't actually measure.
 By making a few measurements, the regression helps us say things more generally, even for parameter values we didn't explicitly perform an experiment for.
-1.1 An example: hydrolysis of cellulose To give a concrete example, let's consider the breakdown of α -1-methylglucopyranoside, a key step in the hydrolysis of cellulose.
+1.1 An example: hydrolysis of cellulose To give a concrete example, let's consider the the breakdown of $\alpha$ -1-methylglucopyranoside, a key step in the hydrolysis of cellulose.
 This is featured in a nice paper by Wolfenden and Snider about the power of enzymes as catalysts.
 This example shows that glucoside hydrolysis is incredibly slow in the absence of enzymes.
-The chemical rate constant is often well described by the Arrhenius relation, $$k = A \mathrm{e}^{-E_a/k_B T},\tag{1.1}$$ where E_a is the activation energy that catalysts serve to decrease.
-For ease of notation, I will define units such that $k_B = 1$, and will convert back to familiar units when needed.
-So, we can write the Arrhenius rate law as $$k = A e^{-E_a/T}.$$ (1.2) In an experiment, we can vary (and exactly measure) T, so there are two parameters, A and E_a .
-We can find the values of A and E_a that best fit measured data, and the result is shown in Fig. 1 Now, let's look at some data.
+The chemical rate constant is often well described by the Arrhenius relation, $$k = Ae^{-E_a/k_BT}, (1.1)$$ where $E_a$ is the activation energy that catalysts serve to decrease.
+For ease of notation, I will define units such that $k_B = 1$ , and will convert back to familiar units when needed.
+So, we can write the Arrhenius rate law as $$k = Ae^{-E_a/T}.
+(1.2)$$ In an experiment, we can vary (and exactly measure) T, so there are two parameters, A and $E_a$ .
+We can find the values of A and $E_a$ that best fit measured data, and the result is shown in Fig. 1 Now, let's look at some data.
 In Fig. 1, I show the measured chemical rate constant versus temperature.
-For the best fit parameters, I got that $A \approx 950 \text{ s}^{-1}$ and E_a/k_B a whopping 6000 K. This means that uncatalyzed oxidation is extremely slow.
+For the best fit parameters, I got that $A \approx 950 \text{ s}^{-1}$ and $E_a/k_B$ a whopping 6000 K. This means that uncatalyzed oxidation is extremely slow.
 Importantly, from the regression, we can predict what the chemical rate constant will be at a temperature of 500 K, even though we did not measure it there.
-It is about $0.005s^{-1}$.
+It is about $0.005 \, \mathrm{s}^{-1}$ .
 By sampling a few temperatures, we now have some knowledge about the rate constant over a whole range of temperatures.
-This is a specific example, but if you want to think more generally, you can think of data sets y as a function of x parametrized by parameters θ .
-1.2 Learning from regression in the context of directed evolution During the course of lots and lots of directed evolution experiments, we have varied sequences and measured fitness of a protein through some screen.
-It would be great
+This is a specific example, but if you want to think more generally, you can think of data sets y as a function of x parametrized by parameters $\theta$ .